ORCID/orcid-member-services/README.md

 ## Development setup

-- Clone the orcid-member-services repository:
+### Clone the orcid-member-services repository

+Create a `git` directory in your home folder, and clone the orcid-member-services project there:
+    - mkdir ~/git
+    - cd ~/git
-    git clone git@github.com:ORCID/orcid-member-services.git
+    - git clone git@github.com:ORCID/orcid-member-services.git

-- Start the JHipster UAA services
+### Start the JHipster UAA services

 [JHipster UAA](https://www.jhipster.tech/using-uaa/) is the service we use to secure our member services, it consists on     three different applications:
     - The JHipster [registry](https://github.com/jhipster/jhipster-registry)
     - The JHipster [gateway](https://www.jhipster.tech/api-gateway/)
     - The JHipster [oauth2-service](https://www.jhipster.tech/using-uaa)